 Chair: Service discovery from infrastructure.

-Chair: do you need sequence for the messages?
+Chair: do you need a sequence for these messages?

 Ping Fang (Huawei): If you can get enough information you do not even go to the next step.
 If you are not so sure, you can go the next steps.